christian-byrne/apparel/README.md

 - Tooltips
 - Search feature
 - Navbar and button hrefs
+- ? make mannequin clickable

 #### Day 12-14
 - breadcrumb feature?
+- add "required" attribute to correct fields of forms (do last because so annoying in development)
 - carousel on view collection pages.
 - Refactoring
 - Debugging